SwedishNational7TMRI/7T_BIDS_organiser/README.md

             │   └── sub-S01_scans.tsv
             └── task-rest_bold.json
 ```
+and its compliancy to the BIDS standard should be checked with a [BIDS validator](https://github.com/bids-standard/bids-validator).

 ## Installation
 This software is best used as a python package which is installed using `pip`.
 Python 3.8 or higher is required.
 Recommended that you do this in a an isolated conda or virtual environment.
 To install, navigate to the main directory and execute